DrDonk/OC4VM/docs/spoof.md

 # Spoofing Virtual Apple Mac Model

-Outline
-  1. Introduction - why do thia
-  2. Levels of spoofing - model +/- VMM
-  3. Recommended model - iMac
-  4. Models to avoid if VMM hidden
-  5. How to update new VMX file.

-If you want to make the VM look like a specific Mac model the settings can be configued in the VMware VMX file.
+If you want to make the VM look like a specific Mac model settings can be configured in the VMware VMX file to emulate a real Mac.

 *Note: iCloud and Apple AppStore can be problematic in Intel macOS VMs even with spoofing.*

-Currently the VMX file example is configured as a regular VMware virtual machine (VMware20,1) which is supported in all recent versions of macOS.
+The VMX template file is configured as a regular VMware virtual machine (VMware20,1) which is supported in all recent versions of macOS.

-If you want to mimic a real Mac 2018 Mac mini (Macmini8,1) is recommended.
+If you want to mimic a real machine iMac 2019 (iMac19,1 or iMac19,2) is recommended.

-**It is important that you do not enable the commented out lines until after macOS has been installed as it can cause a failure during installation when the macOS installer thinks it is on a real Mac and tries to do firmware updates.**
+**It is important that you avoid the following Apple Mac models until after macOS has been installed as it can cause a failure during installation.
+This is because the macOS installer thinks it is on a real Mac and tries to do firmware updates.**

-T1 enabled Macs
+T1 enabled Macs:
 * 2016-2017 13″ & 15″ Macbook Pro

-T2 enabled Macs
+T2 enabled Macs:
 * 2019-2020 16″ MacBook Pro
 * 2018-2019 13″ & 15″ Macbook Pro
 * 2018-2020 MacBook Air